 The White Lady

-The sisters reported a story that just before someone is going to die, a lady in white is supposed to appear to members of the Champernowne family.
+The sisters mentioned a family traditon that just before someone was going to die a lady in white was supposed to appear.

 Miss Champernowne’s sister remembered a vivid dream she had in 1889.
 She dreamt a woman in white was sitting on the front stairs with her head in her hands.
 Three weeks later, her brother Henry, who was in the army, died in India.
 Apparently, before his death, he had been trying to get a message back to his mother.